eladavron/Bussard/README.md

 1. Linux (or WSL) with:
     1. Node 22.0 or above with NPM (install with [NVM](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating))
     1. Docker (see [this guide](https://daniel.es/blog/how-to-install-docker-in-wsl-without-docker-desktop/) for installation in WSL)
-1. VSCode with a ProstegeSQL extension
+1. VSCode with a PostgreSQL extension

-### ProstegeSQL
+### PostgreSQL

 > [!IMPORTANT]
 > Replace `changeme` with a strong password and replace all instances of it below!
   For local development, avoid special characters (like `@` or `?`) to prevent connection string encoding issues.

-To configure ProstegeSQL, follow these steps:
+To configure PostgreSQL, follow these steps:

 1. Create a `.env` file in the root directory with the following content: